-Sticking with what Google can provide you, next up is Nest's Thermostat — a smart device that allows you to control things from your phone and set timers.
+Staying within Google's own remit, next up is Nest's Thermostat — a smart device that allows you to control things from your phone and set timers.

 But put that smartphone away, friends, because Google Home compatibility allows you to scream your temperature demands and never fiddle with the dial again.

 Nest also offers smoke detectors and security cameras for your smart home needs, but Google Home is yet to shake hands with the company's other offerings.

 Sure, you could be Google's number one fan and buy into all of its gadgets, but it's also healthy to think outside the box with third-party options too.

 Take Honeywell, for example, which has Google Home integration to help you control the temperature in your home.
 Previously, those rocking the likes of Honeywell's Lyric had to go through an IFTTT workaround in order to pair the two.
 Oh the humanity!

 Samsung's smart home system comprises a handful of sensors and outlets, all centered around the SmartThings hub.
 It makes the smart home incredibly easy to set up, and best of all it's compatible with a vast range of other smart devices - Google Home included.